The Ultimate Guide to Food in the Cook Islands

 Food is also mentioned, although not quite extensively, for the other outer islands in our travel guides:

 Make indulging your palate part of your getaway by partaking in one of the amazing food tours in the Cook Islands.
-From cultural affairs, such as island nights and the progressive dinner, to touring local coffee roasters, the Cook Islands’ food tours are certainly a treat for the senses.
+From cultural events, such as island nights and progressive dinners, to visiting local coffee roasters, the Cook Islands’ food tours are certainly a treat for the senses.

 Rarotonga Progressive Dinner Tour